 A key objective for the Department of Epidemiology & Biostatistics (DEB) is to provide biostatistical support to maximize the Greehey Children’s Cancer Research Institute’s (Greehey CCRI) research productivity.
 As the Greehey CCRI gains new research faculty, the biostatistics needs will grow.

 Over the past three decades, great strides have been made in improving the survival of childhood cancer.
 Clinical research as shifted focus from improving survival to improving the quality of survival, especially for malignancies, where we have achieved very high survival rates.

 Comparatively small numbers of children with cancer limit the definitive data from which to decide what, if any, benefit a novel anticancer agent may have in children.
-Hence there is a need for pre-clinical models of childhood cancer to screen the potential activity of new agents in transgenic or xenograft animal and cell culture models.
+Hence, there is a need for pre-clinical models of childhood cancer to screen new agents’ potential activity in transgenic or xenograft animal and cell culture models.

 Related to the fundamental basic research in molecular oncogenesis, we plan to establish a component of a larger trans-disciplinary program in hematologic malignancies at Greehey Children Cancer Research Institute.

 The goal of the molecular oncogenesis and cancer genetics programs of the Greehey CCRI is to identify and characterize the genes, gene products, and pathways involved in pediatric cancers, recognizing that the study of pediatric cancer models has relevance to the problem of cancer in general.

 The Pediatric Preclinical Testing Program (PPTP) is a comprehensive program to systematically evaluate new agents against childhood solid tumor and leukemia models.
 The PPTP is supported through an NCI research contract to The Research Institute at Nationwide Children’s Hospital with Dr. Peter Houghton as the Principal Investigator.

-As part of their professional curriculum, students in the Doctor of Optometry program learn to conduct comprehensive pediatric eye exams and to assess for retinoblastoma.
-Optometry students from the Summer Fellowship Training Program at the Rosenberg School of Optometry (UIW) are participating in a collaborative research project with the Greehey Children’s Cancer Research Institute that aims to investigate the molecular basis of retinoblastoma.
+As part of their professional curriculum, students in the Doctor of Optometry program learn to conduct comprehensive pediatric eye exams and assess retinoblastoma.
+Optometry students from the Summer Fellowship Training Program at the Rosenberg School of Optometry (UIW) participate in a collaborative research project with the Greehey Children’s Cancer Research Institute that aims to investigate the molecular basis of retinoblastoma.